Medical roles at Starship

 Starship hospital is a tertiary children's hospital providing general, subspecialty and acute medical care.

-Acute services include the children's emergency department, surgical services, including trauma, orthopaedic, neurosurgery, otorhinolaryngology and general surgery, and paediatric and newborn intensive care units.
+Acute services include the children's emergency department, surgical services - including trauma, orthopaedic, neurosurgery, otorhinolaryngology and general surgery, and paediatric and newborn intensive care units.

 All services provide a supportive consultant led environment with many having additional fellow and nurse practitioner or nurse specialist support.
-Our computerised information systems make patient information including clinic and discharge letters, imaging, laboratory and other results easy to access, while the Starship and newborn services clinical guidelines are used by doctors throughout New Zealand.
+Our computerised information systems make patient information including clinic and discharge letters, imaging, laboratory and other results easy to access, while the Starship clinical guidelines are used by doctors throughout New Zealand.

-Starship is an ideal hospital to study for the paediatric fellowship of the royal australasian college of physicians (FRACP) written and clinical examinations.
+Starship is an ideal hospital to study for the paediatric fellowship of the Royal Australasian College of Physicians (FRACP) written and clinical examinations.
 The FRACP teaching programme and the popular yearly FRACP written exam course are run through the University of Auckland and Starship hospital, contributing to the exceptional Auckland written exam pass rate.
 In addition the clinical programme run through the Auckland region provides an opportunity for consultant led long case presentations and short case teaching.
 For those in basic training or considering a career in paediatrics then the diploma of paediatrics is also run though the University of Auckland at the Auckland medical school.

-For advanced trainees there are a number of research and clinical opportunities through yearly Starship Foundation research grants.
+See the Auckland Doctors website for further information on recruitment, including individual job descriptions.
 Starship also has a chief resident who co ordinates leave, rosters and teaching as well as being a registrar and house officer advocate at a consultant and management level.

 Overall, Starship provides an interesting and supportive learning environment for doctors interested in learning more about or pursuing a career in paediatrics.